 Introduction to Software Development 3 (Prerequisite, admission to the program) This course serves as an introduction to the discipline of Software Engineering, involving both a study of theory and practice.
-Significant ideas and of Software Engineering, involving both a study of theory and practice.
 Significant ideas and developments are emphasized along with an examination of terminologies, classifications, paradigms, and methodologies.
 The course also provides an opportunity to review essential computer science material (data structures, programming languages and environments, systems and architectures) as appropriate within this context.
+SE 504.